Set Up a Company in China

 Can a limited liability company not have a board of supervisors?

-Who can become the legal representative of foreign companies?
+Who can be the legal Representative of Foreign companies?

 Setting up a company in China requires a legal representative.
 The legal representative can be one Chinese or a foreigner.
 Besides that, the legal representative may be one of the shareholders, or it may be one of the persons from the appointment system (the position is the chairman, executive director, or manager).
 But the legal representative should not be the supervisor.